-Secured means locked, tagged, wire-tied, zip-tied, or chained in the closed position.
+Secured means locked, wire-tied, zip-tied, or chained in the closed position.

-Inland Navigation Rules 33 CFR 88.05
+Inland Navigation Rules

 Applies to: All self-propelled vessels greater than 12 meters (39.4 ft) operating on the inland waters of the U.S.

 Note: There are no 'inland' waters in Alaska.
 All Alaskan waters are considered to be outside the COLREGS demarcation lines.
 Carriage of this book is NOT required.
 Compliance with the International Navigation Rules is required.